UK energy and emissions

 Low-carbon forms of energy in the UK include nuclear power, renewable electricity (hydro, wind, solar, biomass and biogas), and renewable heat (biomass, biogas and heat pumps).
-Altogether, renewable energy accounts for a small but growing percentage of energy consumed in the UK, contributing 8.3% in 2015.
+Low carbon power accounted for more than half of the GB total in both 2018 and 2019, of which the majority (36% is renewable)

 The percentage of UK electricity generated by renewables varies on a daily basis, changing with weather conditions and total demand.
-December 2014 saw a new record for an individual day, when wind energy provided 43% of the UK’s electricity needs.
+New records for instantaneous output are set on an almost monthly basis, as new capacity is commissioned.

 Nuclear power has emissions per unit of electricity equivalent to the cleanest renewables.
 It provides around one-fifth of electricity but its share is steadily declining as old power stations progressively close.
 The final remaining Magnox station, at Wylfa on Anglesey, closed at the end of 2015.
 Seven of the eight second-generation reactors are set to close by 2030, with just Sizewell B operating beyond that date, while uncertainty still surrounds Hinkley C, the first generation three reactor expected to begin output in 2026.